How to Set Up a Limited Liability Partnership in India

 Foreign nationals, including foreign companies and LLPs, can incorporate an LLP in India, provided at least one designated partner is a resident of India.
 However, the LLP/Partners must comply with all relevant foreign exchange laws/ rules/ regulations/ guidelines.

 The MCA states: “In case of an LLP in which all the partners are bodies corporate or in which one or more partners are individuals and bodies corporate, at least two individuals who are partners of such an LLP or nominees of such bodies corporate shall act as designated partners.”

 LLPs engaged in the services or technology-based sectors can provide services globally.
 This may require any number of its partners to be located abroad.
 In view of the liability structure of partners, designated partners, and the LLP, the LLP Act does not mandate that the number of designated partners resident in India is not more than partners from outside India.

 Steps for setting up an LLP

 - Obtain Digital Signature Certificate (DSC) for at least two proposed designated partners of the LLP.

 - Acquire Director Identification Number (DIN) or Designated Partner Identification Number (DPIN) of proposed partners.

-- Once the name of proposed LLP is approved, file form FiLLiP –for incorporation document of the LLP.
-FiLLiP is an integrated form that offers multiple services viz. allotment of DIN, reservation of name, and incorporation of LLPs.
+- Once the name of the proposed LLP is approved, file the form FiLLiP – to incorporate the LLP.
+FiLLiP is an integrated form that offers multiple services, such as allotment of DIN, reservation of name, and incorporation of LLPs.